mlyncowork/validation-framework/README.md

 We provide a configurable framework, which requires two inputs: data as JSON object (possibly with nested JSON objects) and rules as a path to validated property in data object and applied validations + sanitizers.

-We implemented wildcard (*) operator in rule's path, which will apply the rule to all objects in path.
+We use `*`(wildcard) operator in rule's path, which will apply the rule to all objects in path.

-We also implemented conditions in paths, that the rule will be applied conditionally on some other property in the data.
+Our framework enables the user to use conditions in paths, so the rule will be applied conditionally on some other property in the data.

-We are using [validator.js](https://www.npmjs.com/package/validator) for most our default validation functions.
-All passed values are converted to strings and one can use [validator.js](https://www.npmjs.com/package/validator) options, but options must be placed in settings property of the rule.
+We are using this [validator](https://www.npmjs.com/package/validator) for most our default validation functions.
+All passed values are converted to strings and one can use [validator](https://www.npmjs.com/package/validator) options.
+Options must be placed in settings property of the rule.

 ## Installation and Usage